rsavin/VkToTelegram/README.md

 # VkToTelegram

 The pipe between VK public communities and Telegram messenger.
-It checks VK communities walls every minute and sends new posts to the list of Telegram users.
+It checks VK communities walls every minute and sends new posts to the Telegram users.

 ## Usage